apohllo/computational-linguistics/3-fine-tuning.md

 ## **Course Task: Fine-Tuning vs. From-Scratch Training for Text Classification**

 ### **Objective**
-The goal of this assignment is to compare two approaches to training decoder-only language models for **full-text classification**:
+The goal of this assignment is to compare two approaches to training decoder-only (or encoder-only) language models for **full-text classification**:

 1. **From-scratch training**
    - A small decoder-only model created, initialized, and trained entirely by the student.
    - Designed to avoid overfitting by limiting parameter count.

 2. **Fine-tuning a pre-trained model**
-   - Select a suitable pre-trained decoder-only model from Hugging Face.
+   - Select a suitable pre-trained decoder-only (or encoder-only) model from Hugging Face.
    - Fine-tune it on the same downstream dataset.

 Students should analyze the differences in training behavior, generalization, stability, and performance.